Toledo District

-Toledo District is the southern, most and least populated district in Belize.
+Toledo is the southernmost and least populated district in Belize.
 Punta Gorda is the District capital.
 According to the Human Development Index (HDI), it is the second most developed region in the country.
 The district has a diverse topography which features rainforests, extensive cave networks, coastal lowland plains, and offshore cays.
 Toledo is home to a wide range of cultures such as Mopan, Kekchi Maya, Creole, Garifuna, East Indians, Mennonites, Mestizos, and descendants of US Confederate settlers.

 Geography

 The District has many villages, including Monkey River Town and the Toledo Settlement; the Maya villages of San Pedro Columbia, Blue Creek, Indian Creek, Santa Cruz, San Antonio, San Jose, San Felipe; and the Garifuna village of Barranco.
 It also has a number of Maya ruins, including Lubaantun, Nim Li Punit, Uxbenka, and Pusilha.
 According to a 2022 mid-year census estimate, Toledo District had a population of 41,537 people, 6,801 of whom lived in Punta Gorda.